curvegrid/go-ethereum-wiki/Installing-Go.md

 Install Go:

-`brew update'
+`brew update`
-'brew install go`
+`brew install go`

 You need a go directory to place your Go apps, so create it.
-You can call it whatever your want, most people choose to call it 'Go'
+You can call it whatever your want, most people choose to call it 'go', funny enough

 `mkdir ~/go;`

-Now set the GOPATH to the directory you just created.
-GOPATH is where Go will look for your Go apps
+Now set the $GOPATH to the directory you just created. $GOPATH is where Go will look for your Go apps

 `export GOPATH=$HOME/go`

-This will only work for the duration of your session, so save it to your bash profile
+This will only work for the duration of your session, so save it to your bash profile so it sticks

 echo GOPATH=$GOPATH >> ~/.bash_profile